Thomas Bowman Brewer

+Thomas Bowman Brewer (July 22, 1932 – November 17, 2018) was an American academic administrator who was the second chancellor of East Carolina University, serving in that position from 1978 to 1982.

+Biography

-Thomas Bowman Brewer (born July 22, 1932) was the sixth chancellor of East Carolina University, serving in that position from 1978 to 1982.
-He was born in Fort Worth, Texas and went to the University of Texas at Austin and received his B.A. and M.A.
+Brewer was born in Fort Worth, Texas on July 22, 1932.
+He went to the University of Texas at Austin and received his B.A. and M.A.
 Brewer earned his Ph.D. from the University of Pennsylvania concentrating on American history.
 Before assuming the position of chancellor of ECU on July 1, 1978, Brewer was a Dean at Texas Christian University and a department chairman at the University of Toledo.

-He was general editor of the MacMillan Company's "Railroads of America" series.
+Brewer was general editor of the MacMillan Company's "Railroads of America" series.
+He died on November 17, 2018, at the age of 86.